 © Pan Deï Palais

-Escape to St Tropez this winter
+Escape to Saint Tropez this winter

 Saint Tropez is one of the prettiest villages in the world and, while it’s a lot quieter during the winter months, there’s still a sleepy charm to enjoy.

-With an average of seven hours of sunshine each day in February, there’s an excellent chance that you will experience clear blue skies and sunshine on your out of season break in Saint Tropez.
+With an average of seven hours of sunshine each day in the winter months, there’s an excellent chance that you will experience clear blue skies and sunshine on your out of season break in Saint Tropez.
 Temperatures tend to average around 15ºC in the daytime, dropping to a low of 5ºC at night.
 If the weather is inclement, you can always find a cosy restaurant table, all exposed stone and candlelight to while away the time, or dress for the occasion and take a wild and windy walk along the magnificent coastline.

 Where to stay